bryonbaker/rhai-redis-demo/doc/demo-script.md

 <img src="./images/rhai-on-prem-3.png" alt="drawing" width="800"/>

-You will now leave the ON-PREM cluster.

 ## Migrate the Cache and Application to the Public Cloud

 ### Story Arc
-Now that you have made your application cloud native and cloud ready, it is timer to start cloud migration using the consistent fabric provided by OpenShift Fabric, and the seamless application interconnectivity provided by Red Hat Application Interconnect.
+Now that your application is cloud native and cloud ready, you can start the cloud migration using the consistent fabric provided by OpenShift Fabric, and the seamless application interconnectivity provided by Red Hat Application Interconnect.

 ### Set up the Sydney Cloud Environment
-Open a new terminal window and set up the Sydney environment by running the command:
+Open a new terminal window and set up the Sydney environment:
 ```
 src$ . ./scripts/env-setup-ibm.sh
 SYDNEY: src$